cwhitson97/WeatherApp/README.md

 __Kristopher  Wilkins's Next Steps:__

-Accomplishments for sprint 3: created a base UML diagram for the application, also help create the standard documentation for the project.
+Accomplishments for sprint 3: created a base UML diagram for the application but due to technical problems i have to restart my work on another device.
 * Next Steps:
 1. Fully the complete the UML using the code provided by team in the master branch
 2. Try to create a working application on my device so that we can showcase our product for sprint 3